| Compatible Runners | |

-This preset provides Hot Module Replacement in React projects.
+This preset provides utilities for React testing and Hot Module Replacement in React projects.

 Table of Contents